ml-james/c-gans/README.md

 #### Introduction

-This repository is a direct result of my Masters Physics research project at the *University of Cambridge* entitled: **Fast Simulation of Particle Physics Detectors Using Machine Learning Tools**.
+This repository is a direct result of my Masters Physics research project at the *University of Cambridge* entitled: **Fast Simulation of Particle Physics Detectors using Machine Learning Tools**.
 Herein lies the final report, and the code used to generate the containing plots.
 I shall defer to the `.pdf` to explain the motivation, the aims of the study and the results.

 #### Running the scripts